jonassvalin/graph-service/README.md

 ====================

 ### To run the tests
-First start a neo4j database for example using Docker:
+First start a neo4j version 3.5 database using Docker:

 ```
 docker run \